 Wax nostalgic about and learn from the history of early electronics.
 See articles from Radio & Television News, published 1919-1959.
 All copyrights hereby acknowledged.

-When I saw this Hughes Research and Development Laboratories employment ad in a 1955 issue of Radio & Television News, I wasn't sure how to take it.
+When I saw this Hughes Research and Development Laboratories employment ad in a 1955 issue of Radio & Television News magazine, I wasn't sure how to take it.
 The text of the ad makes no reference to the bar graph and the weird drawing.
 Note the "bottle" is actually a slide rule.
 The graph can be interpreted to indicate that the more education a person has, the less likely he is to have children.
 If the typical age of the respondent is in the twenties, then that might reflect how people still in school to earn a higher degree would not be having children.
 It might also show that people with higher degrees focus more on their careers than on having a family.
 If you extrapolate the graph backward, does it imply people with an Associate's degree might average 1.5 children, those with just a high school diploma have about 1.7 children, and high school dropouts average maybe 2.0 kids?
 You have to also assume that most of the people with higher degrees earned them prior to beginning work or else you would have to ask what the Ph.D. with 0.9 kids did with the other 0.5 kids that he had when he only had a Bachelor's degree (1.4 kids)?

 BTW, that Boolean equation appeared at the top of the ad, but I cannot figure out how it applies.
 Maybe it was erroneously printed there by the publisher because I could not find any place in the magazine that it might have come from.
+It does not simplify.

 Hughes Research and Development Laboratories Ad